Artorp/cc-tweaked-type-definitions/README.md

 Create your initial source file under `src/main.ts` and build with `npx tstl`.

 See TypeScriptToLua documentation for details around transpilation.

+# Linting

+We use ESLint for linting, was setup using the following guide: https://github.com/typescript-eslint/typescript-eslint/blob/master/docs/getting-started/linting/README.md

+And some additional rules defined in .eslintrc.js

 # Attribution